ElenaStoeva/web-development/design-plan/design-journey.md

 _Administrator_ Goal 2: Provide ideas & plant collections for themed nature play spaces & gardens.

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - By providing a functuinality for tagging plants in the catalog.
+  - By providing a functuinality for plant_tags plants in the catalog.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - By tagging the plants in the catalog, the administrators will be able to tailor the plant selections and provide ideas for themes nature play spaces.
+  - By plant_tags the plants in the catalog, the administrators will be able to tailor the plant selections and provide ideas for themes nature play spaces.

 _Administrator_ Goal 3: Search through existing database and sort and filter catalog.